 If you are working, you contribute 6.2 percent of your earnings to Social Security.
 In 2019, you will contribute this amount until your income exceeds $132,900.
 Previously, the income limit was $128,400.
 Anything you earn over the new limit will not be taxed by Social Security and will not be used to calculate your retirement benefits.

 For those younger than full retirement age but collecting Social Security benefits, the amount you can earn before having benefits withheld is going up.
 The new earnings limit will be $17,640.
 If you earn more than that, Social Security will withhold $1 for every $2 above the limit.
 The limit is $46,920 for the year in which you reach full retirement, with $1 withheld for every $3 you earn over the limit.
 Once you reach full retirement, your withheld benefits are gradually returned to you.

 If you turn 62 in 2018, your full retirement age will be 66 years and six months.
 Full retirement age will continue to increase in two-month increments annually until it reaches 67.
 You can still sign up for Social Security as early as age 62.
 As the gap between full retirement age and age 70 decreases, your ability to grow your benefit by waiting to start taking it will also decrease.

 Social Security stopped sending paper statements to everyone under the age of 60 in 2017.
 To get your earnings history or a personalized estimate of your benefits, create an online My Social Security account.

 Each time you log in you will need to enter a one-time security code sent to your smartphone or email address.
 Known as “two-factor authentication,” this requirement is in addition to your username and password.
-New Medicare cards without Social Security numbers will be mailed out beginning in April 2018.
-A fact sheet containing information about 2018 changes to Social Security is available here.
+New Medicare cards without Social Security numbers are being mailed out now.
+A fact sheet containing information about 2019 changes to Social Security is available here.